 Emily was the host of the popular nationally broadcast show, The Lounge, on iaTV, and has hosted food and travel segments for various programs, including Voyage TV’s Signature Luxury Series.
 She is also co-host of the documentary series, China on the Frontlines (two 2010 NY Emmy® nominations; 1 win), with NPR/The Atlantic Monthly national correspondent James Fallows.

-Emily holds a BA from the University of Chicago and an MA from NYU’s Tisch School of the Arts.
+Emily graduated from the University of Chicago and from NYU’s Tisch School of the Arts.
 Check out Emily on IMDb at www.imdb.me/emilychang.